invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 MAIL_ENCRYPTION='tls'
 ```

+<x-warning>If you are using Gmail - ensure you have less secure apps turned on.</x-warning>

 The ```MAIL_MAILER``` field defines which email driver you wish to use, this could be postmark, maildriver, smtp - anything that Laravel 8 support natively is supported in this app.

 If the mail config is correct, the next place to check would be to check the error logs for any errors that are being thrown, the error log is found in ```storage/logs/laravel.log```

-The final source of information in diagnosing mail troubles is to inspect the ```system_logs``` table, in here we log any messages from the mail server itself which may be instructive as to the cause of your issues.
+The final source of information in diagnosing mail troubles is to inspect the ```System Logs``` tab in the dashboard of the application, in here we log any messages from the mail server itself which may be instructive as to the cause of your issues.

 If you are using the Queue system ie. QUEUE_CONNECTION=database then you may also want to check the ```jobs``` table in the database, there should be _no_ records in that table...
 If there are records in the table it means that your queue is not running and therefore no mail jobs are being processed.